WICG/observable/README.md

 *lots* of discussion, and no strong objectors, the DOM Observables proposal sat mostly still for several years (with some flux in the API design) due to a lack of implementer prioritization.

+Later in 2019, [an attempt](https://github.com/tc39/proposal-observable/issues/201) at reviving the proposal was made back at the original TC39 repository, which involved some API simplifications and added support for the synchronous "firehose" problem.

 This repository is an attempt to again breath life into the Observable proposal with the hope of shipping a version of it to the Web Platform.